K3LTC, Nate Berry

 - Two Tempest 35Ah AGM batteries for portable operations

-- The Astron RS-12A linear power supply which I use with the TR-7950 is heavy and old but silent.
+- My main power supply at home is an old Astron RS-12A linear power supply which I use with the TR-7950 and TM-V71A.
+Its heavy but silent.

 - Chirp programming software (free) - I'm using this because it will run on my Linux machine.